chemodun/X4-XMLDiffAndPatch/README.md

   - XMLDiff: XPath generation when the element has child elements, which can unique identify it.

 - Changed:
+  - XMLDiff: --only-full-path option replaced by --anywhere-is-allowed.
+And default behavior is to use full path.
   - Both utilities: log level of console will not be more detailed than for the log file.
+  - Both utilities: the unknown options will be ignored.

 - Fixed:
   - XMLDiff: doubling the first attribute in XPath for the elements, if more than one attribute is used.